 - A website, and its content, built on the back of smart SEO, with user intent and experience always top of mind.

 All of these are great tools for gathering fans – preferably the kind prepared to divulge their contact details, and they are all comparatively inexpensive when viewed beside things like display advertising.

+It’s also a good idea to routinely Calculate the ROI of Your SEO and keep working on your website to Increase Conversion Rates.
 A good SEO strategy will give your content, and lead generation, legs that will keep walking the walk, and gathering followers as you go, for years.
 The initial investment allows for ongoing organic lead generation that won’t alienate users.
 Instead it will suck them in, again and again.

 Does CPL Apply to Me?

 Should you be determining your cost per lead?
 Does it really matter to you?

 Do you have a business?
 Are you doing any kind of marketing?
 Are you trying to get customers of any description?
 Are you reading this blog post?
 If your answer to any of these is yes, then our answer, too, is yes: CPL does matter to you.

 CPL is an especially important metric for direct response marketing, the kind that involves a direct call to action: “Buy Now”.
 “Download the Report”.
 “Click for More”.
 “Get the Guide”.
 If you use, or ever plan to use, these kinds of CTAs, CPL matters to you.